pigrew/pyvxi11aio/README.md

 * Works only on Windows, using its own static portmapper.
 A RPC client needs to be created in order to map things on systems already with a portmapper.
+  - On Linux, perhaps comment out the static portmapper (main.py), and manually register it with `rpcinfo -a .....` for both core and abort programs.
 * Uses asyncio to handle multiple connections (one connection per target instrument)
   - This seems to be the first Python asyncio Sun/ONC RPC server on GitHub, and may be useful for other projects as a RPC server
 * Be usable as a gateway to a USBTMC device (via pyvisa) or Prologix GPIB adapter